-The second you walk into the weight room, you’re faced with a million questions: How much weight should I lift?
+When you are only yet starting to strength train, you’re faced with a million questions: How much weight should I lift?
 Once I actually find a dumbbell I can pick up, how many reps should I perform?
 How many sets?
 Does it even matter?
 If you’re a newbie, either to weightlifting or exercise in general, figuring this stuff out can feel as intimidating as the no-necks grunting over there by the squat rack.

 Well, those questions do matter.
-The pattern of sets and reps you use to structure your strength workout can make the difference between wasted gym time and awesome progress.
+The pattern of sets and reps you use to structure your strength workout can make the difference between wasted time and awesome progress.
 But before we get started, know that mastering proper form is key, regardless of how heavy or light you’re lifting.
-If you’re truly a first-timer, we’d recommend setting up a session with a trainer so you can master the basics (here’s how to find the right personal trainer for you).
+If you’re truly a first-timer, we’d recommend setting up a session with a trainer so you can master the basics.

 Now, follow these guidelines to get the most out of every rep.